lenacassandre/true-promise/README.md

 _TruePromise works with async/await syntax in a nodeJS environnement. ⚠️ Not tested in a commonJS environnement._

-- Do not throw error if not handled.
+- Does not throw error if not handled.
-- Allow delayed calling of then/catch.
+- Allows delayed calling of then/catch.
-- Correctly type the value in reject cases.
+- Correctly types the value in reject cases.
 - Rework of the static methods with better types.
 - New timeout() static method.